 Ideally, the money should be in your bank for over three months

-Keep an eye out on information from the Home Office.
-Please note that there is an increase is set to come into effect in December 2018 subject to Parliamentary approval.
-This will change the NHS fee from £200 per year to £400!
+Please note that the increase has now come into effect and has change the NHS fee from £200 per year to £400!

 Applying Yourself or Using a Company for Your UK Ancestry Visa?